Westley-Winks/website_rev_3/content/now.md

 ---
 description: "My now page inspired by Derek Sivers.
 It lists what I am currently focused on."
 hugo: now.md
-lastmod: 2023-12-31
+lastmod: 2024-04-12
 menu: main
 title: Now
 weight: 1
 ---

 This page serves to give you an idea of what I am currently working on, in no particular order.
 This is inspired by the "Now page" movement created by [Derek Sivers](https://nownownow.com/about).
-In [The Anatomy of Equanimity](https://anatomy.1651.org/) system, these are my current projects and quests.
+In [The Anatomy of Equanimity](https://anatomy.1651.org/) system, these are my current projects and shifts.

 ## Promoting World Peace and Friendship